Nature in the Nene Valley is worth £118.7 million per year

 We have assessed that ecosystem services in the Nene Valley are valued at £118.7M each year.
 On average, each hectare of land delivers £2,862 of services per year.
 This assessment includes only a few of the services that we could value; soaking up carbon dioxide, pollination of crops and orchard fruits, and the money spent on recreational visits.
 The value of all ecosystem services will be considerably higher.

 We have mapped a range of other ecosystem services on which it is difficult to place a monetary value.
 This includes local climate regulation, noise regulation, water purification, accessible nature experience, landscape aesthetics, and timber production.
 Maps have also been produced showing biodiversity: 265,000 species records have been mapped to show us where our wildlife hot-spots are.
-A summary report of the mapping work can be downloaded below.

 Enhancing nature conservation